AdobeDocs/certification.en/help/certifications/aem/aem-devops-e-engineer.md

 You should have:

-* At least 1-3 years' of experience using and configuring Adobe Cloud Manager
+* At least 1-3 years of experience using and configuring Adobe Cloud Manager
 * At least two years of experience configuring, implementing, and managing Continuous Integration/Continuous Deployment tasks

 You should be comfortable working in Adobe Managed Services and Adobe Experience Manager as a Cloud Service, and are able to set up Adobe Experience Manager environments and infrastructure.